 Your fans are currently sharing images with you by posting them to Facebook, Twitter and Instagram.
 Community Content by ScribbleLive has developed a feature which will allow you to import those images into your Community Content site.
-This will allow you to utilize the CC features like moderation, content syndication through widgets/feeds, mobile display, and on-air display.
-Images imported from social media will flow into your User Content moderation queue where admins can approve, edit, or delete submissions.
+This will allow you to utilize CC features like moderation, content syndication through widgets/feeds, mobile display, and on-air display.
+Images imported from social media will flow into your moderation gallery where admins can approve, edit, or delete submissions.
 To enable social imports go to Tools > Social Import.

 Twitter @Mention Name